The various phospolipid aggregates

 What aggregates form phospholipids in aqueous dispersion?

-Due to their molecular structure, amphiphilic molecules such as phospholipids tend to form 'superstructures' in aqueous suspension.
-The driving force of this self-aggregation process is the hydrophobic effect originating from the long alkyl chains.1) Since the hydrocarbon chains cannot interact with the surrounding water, the adjacent water molecules are restricted in their movement and are therefore more highly ordered.
+The tendency of phospholipids to form ‘superstructures’ in aqueous dispersion is governed by their amphiphilic properties resulting in distinct interaction with the physiological environment.
+The driving force leading to self-aggregation of phospholipids is the hydrophobic effect originating from the long alkyl chains.1) Since the hydrocarbon chains cannot interact with the surrounding water, the adjacent water molecules are restricted in their movement and are therefore more highly ordered.
 By aggregating the nonpolar molecular parts of the amphiphiles (phospholipids), the surface area of the molecular parts facing the water is reduced and the number of ordered water molecules is decreased, finally increasing the entropy of the system.

 The packing parameter by Israelachvili

 The type of aggregates formed depends primarily on the structure of the amphiphiles.
 Thus, for monopolar, amphiphilic molecules such as phospholipids, it is possible to estimate the expected type of structure via a so-called packing parameter (P) or form factor.
 P can be calculated from the area of the head group (A), the length of the alkyl chain (lc) and its volume (V).2) Depending on P, the structures formed range from simple spherical and worm-like micelles, to vesicles and planar lipid bilayers, to inverted micelles (see Figure 1).
 One can further distinguish between lamellar and non-lamellar (hexagonal) phases.
 It is important to note, however, that the shape of the aggregates is not exclusively determined by the molecular structure.
 The concentration of the amphiphile, the temperature of the dispersion, and the ionic strength and pH of the solution also play a major role.